1992 United States men's Olympic basketball team: Olympics

-Opposing teams were nonetheless overwhelmed by the talent of the American roster, losing by an average of 43.8 points per game.
-This was the second largest Olympic Games point differential, surpassed only by the 53.5 point per game margin achieved by the 1956 US Men's Basketball Team.
+Opposing teams were overwhelmed by the Americans, losing by an average of 43.8 points per game.
+This was the second-largest Olympic Games point differential, surpassed only by the 53.5 point-per-game margin achieved by the 1956 US Men's Basketball Team.
 The Dream Team was the first to score more than 100 points in every game.
-Its 117.3 average was more than 15 points more than the 1960 US team.
-Johnson later recalled, "I look to my right, there's Michael Jordan ...
-I look to my left, there's Charles Barkley or Larry Bird ...
-I didn't know who to throw the ball to!"
+Its 117.3 average was more than 15 points higher than that of the 1960 US team.
+Johnson later recalled, "I look to my right, there's Michael Jordan...I look to my left, there's Charles Barkley or Larry Bird...I didn't know who to throw the ball to!"

-In a press conference before the team's first Olympic game against Angola, Barkley famously quipped "I don't know anything about Angola.
+In a press conference before the team's first Olympic game against Angola, Barkley quipped, "I don't know anything about Angola.
 But Angola's in trouble."
 Herlander Coimbra of Angola recalled that "those guys were on another level—a galaxy far, far away".
 During the game, Barkley elbowed Coimbra in the chest and was unapologetic after the game, claiming he was hit first.
 Barkley was called for an intentional foul on the play.
 Coimbra's resulting free throw was the only point scored by Angola during a 46–1 run by the US.

-Although this incident had no bearing on the final result (a 116–48 USA win), at the time there was a concern about the image of America to the rest of the world.
+The U.S. team won, 116–48, but its global reputation was damaged by Barkley's elbow.
 After the game, Jordan said, "There just wasn't any place for it.
 We were dominating the game.
 It created mixed feelings, it caused a mixed reaction about the U.S. There's already some negative feelings about us."
-Even though this was the only incident of the game, it changed the narrative; instead of the Americans being viewed as a highly skilled team beating an underdog, some viewed them as bullies.
+The incident changed the narrative; instead of the Americans being viewed as a highly skilled team beating an underdog, some viewed them as bullies.

 Daly started Jordan in every game, and Johnson started in five of the six games he played, missing two games because of knee problems.
 Pippen, Bird, Mullin, Robinson, Ewing, Malone, and Barkley rotated in the other starting spots.
-Barkley was the Dream Team's leading scorer during the Olympics, averaging 18.0 points per game, although the player selection committee had been unsure of his inclusion, worried that he would not represent the United States well.
+Barkley was the Dream Team's leading scorer during the Olympics, averaging 18.0 points per game.
+The player-selection committee had been unsure about including him, worried that he would not represent the United States well.